 4. Carry Your Own Coffee Cup

 If using a reusable water bottle solves one problem, then using your own coffee cup solves another.
-Did you know that, because they have been coated to keep them watertight, takeaway cups from the majority of coffee shops cannot be recycled other than at a very specialist centre?
+Because they have been coated to keep them watertight, takeaway cups from the majority of coffee shops cannot be recycled other than at a very specialist centre.
 Put your used coffee cup in a recycling bin in most cities, and it’ll just go to landfill.
-Starbucks, Costa, Café Nero and other coffee chains are usually more than happy to make your favourite brew in your own reusable mug, in fact some give you a discount on your favourite brew to say thank you.
+Starbucks, Costa, Café Nero and other coffee chains are more than happy to make your favourite brew in your own reusable mug, and many now give you a discount on your favourite brew to say thank you.
 Hand it over when you order and the barrister will gladly take it.
-Personally I think coffee shops should advertise this service a little more obviously.
-Try it out next time.

 5. Take a Packed Lunch

-There is so much packaging associated with take away and “on the go” food; whether you end up getting a meal deal from Boots, a super food salad from Pret, some noodles or other prepackaged food from the supermarket, there is always food covered waste to throw away (which cannot be recycled either; only clean packaging goes to the recycling plant, everything else goes to landfill).
+There is so much packaging associated with take away and “on the go” food; whether you end up getting a meal deal from Boots, a super food salad from Pret, some noodles or other pre-packaged food from the supermarket, there is always food covered waste to throw away (which cannot be recycled either; only clean packaging goes to the recycling plant, everything else goes to landfill).
 One sure fire way to stop this problem is to plan ahead and take a packed lunch.
-Use a reusable Tupperware style container and take your own.
-I bet we’d all save money by doing this, too.
+Use a reusable container and take your own.
+We’d all save money by doing this, too.

 6. Eat In

 Another way to avoid all the packaging associated with “on the go” and take away food is to eat in.
 Choosing to sit inside a coffee shop to drink your coffee, or head into a restaurant instead of a fast food chain, means you’ll get cups, plates and proper cutlery instead of lots of plastic.
-There are also some cool salad bars where they’ll happily fill your own container (although I’m not sure we’ve got that far here in Lincoln yet – please let me know if you know different).
+There are also some cool salad bars where they’ll happily fill your own container.
 Dining out is one of life’s pleasures, for me anyway, and so choosing to take time over my food at a table is a joy.
 Remember that it is okay not to eat while rushing around; build time into your schedule and choose to eat in.